 Arranged for Baritone Ukulele

-William Shakespeare’s Sonnets forced onto sheet music.
+William Shakespeare’s sonnets and Francesco Petrarca forced onto sheet music.
 Ideally played on a baritone ukulele.
 You can also play them on a guitar (those two low strings are for people who can’t get along with bass players anyway), tenor banjo tuned Chicago style, or low G ukulele if you’re only reading tablature and not fussing with standard notation.

 When I’m dead, they’ll call these my unfinished symphonies.
 I like them.
 Nobody else will.

 The Tyger: William Blake’s Poetry Set to Ukulele